"""Utility functions for AMOCatlas package.

 # FTP download

-with FTP(parsed_url.netloc) as ftp:
+with FTP(parsed_url.netloc, timeout=DOWNLOAD_TIMEOUT[1]) as ftp:

 ftp.login() # anonymous login

-with open(local_filename, "wb") as f:
+with open(part_file, "wb") as f:

 ftp.retrbinary(f"RETR {parsed_url.path}", f.write)